noxthot/ss22_julia_workshop/pages/datascience/exploratory_da.md

 @df df_survey boxplot(:ConvertedCompYearly, outliers=false)
 ```

-So apparently around 50% of the developers within the DACH region earn $27000$ to $100000$ euros per year, the median being at about $56000$.
+So apparently around 50% of the developers earn $27000$ to $100000$ euros per year, the median being at about $56000$.

 \figalt{Boxplot}{/assets/pages/datascience/exploratory_da_boxplot_no_outliers.png}